Two-Electron Correlations in the Metallic Electron Gas

-\emph{Disccusion.---}In this work, we present high-precision \emph{ab initio} calculations of the four-point vertex function for the 3D uniform electron gas using our developed VDMC framework.
-We extract Landau parameters that validate the local density approximation and reveal how the dominant $F_0^s$ parameter drives the system from underscreening toward overscreening as electron density decreases.
-Our analysis of electron-electron scattering amplitudes on the Fermi surface enables us to establish a simple yet accurate effective model, the sKO$^+$ ansatz, which is based on the charge KO interaction in LDA with a small s-wave correction.
-The sufficiency of such short-range corrections parallels recent findings that imperfect screening at short distances necessitates such corrections to capture the physics of the low-density regime.~\cite{PhysRevLett.134.046402}.
-The excellent agreement between experimental thermal resistivity measurements, our numerical data, and this effective model demonstrates that our results provide a robust foundation for first-principles transport calculations for the electron liquids in simple metals.
-Looking forward, our methods offer crucial numerical benchmarks for emerging experimental techniques that probe two-particle correlations in materials~\cite{PPS,Su_proposeARPES,fresch2023two}.
-From the theoretical point of view, the sKO$^+$ effective interaction will inspire us to construct a better low-energy effective field theory for the fermionic system, consistent with recent insights into the critical role of short-range interactions in low-density metals.
+\emph{Discussion.---} In summary, we have presented high-precision \emph{ab initio} calculations of the four-point vertex function of the 3D UEG using our developed VDMC framework.
+The extracted Landau parameters validate LDA and reveal how the dominant $F_0^s$ drives the system from underscreening toward overscreening as the density decreases.
+Guided by a residual analysis of our scattering amplitudes against the KO$^+$ interaction, we have established the sKO$^+$ ansatz: a charge-channel KO interaction in LDA supplemented by a minimal antiparallel-spin s-wave correction.
+The sufficiency of such short-range corrections parallels recent findings that imperfect screening at short distances is essential for capturing the physics of the low-density regime~\cite{PhysRevLett.134.046402}.

+The excellent agreement among experimental thermal-resistivity measurements, our direct VDMC calculations, and the sKO$^+$ ansatz demonstrates that this simple effective interaction is both quantitatively accurate and predictive.
+Its closed form is built from the static XC kernel and two short-range coefficients tabulated from UEG data, making it straightforward to use as an electron--electron kernel in TDDFT or related dielectric-response calculations, where the long-wavelength charge response must be retained while local correlation effects are improved.
+Because the same interaction reproduces the full Fermi-surface scattering amplitude, it also provides a controlled input for Eliashberg- and Boltzmann-type calculations, in which pairing tendencies, quasiparticle lifetimes, and electron-electron-limited thermal transport depend directly on the angular structure of the scattering amplitude.
+More generally, the structure of sKO$^+$ may help guide the construction of low-energy effective field theories for correlated electron systems.

+Looking forward, our VDMC data offer crucial numerical benchmarks for emerging experimental techniques that probe two-particle correlations in materials~\cite{PPS,Su_proposeARPES,fresch2023two}, and pave the way for next-generation \emph{ab initio} material-specific extensions, where downfolding the UEG vertex function may provide one route toward constructing accurate effective Hamiltonians.
+Extending this direction beyond the nearly-free-electron limit will require a material-specific treatment of band structure and core-electron effects, for example through effective-field-theory approaches to band renormalization~\cite{Cai2026CoreEFT}.